FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 On the Select Template page, click Next to use the stack template URL selected at the bottom of the screen.
 This URL determines the properties of the cloud stack that will be created.

 On the Specify Details page, enter the following and then click Next.

 - A stack name.
 This name identifies your stack in AWS.
 It can contain only letters, numbers, and dashes.

-- An email address for signing in to FileMaker Cloud.
+- An email address for signing in to FileMaker Cloud for AWS.
 This email address will be the root administrator user name.

 - An instance type.

-For annual subscriptions, you must choose the same instance type as the one you selected when you purchased FileMaker Cloud.
-See Purchase FileMaker Cloud on the AWS Marketplace.
+For annual subscriptions, you must choose the same instance type as the one you selected when you purchased FileMaker Cloud for AWS.
+See Purchase FileMaker Cloud for AWS.